nomansadiq11/oci-oke-poc/README.md

 # oci-oke-poc
-This repo is created for POC to create the Kubernetes on Oracle Cloud
+This repo is created for POC to create the Kubernetes on Oracle Cloud using terraform

-In this repo you can do the following

-- Create kubernetes cluster in Oracle Cloud
+- Create kubernetes cluster in Oracle Cloud using terraform

 - Install traefik ingress controller (Instruction are in ingress-deployment folder)